Understanding USPS Flat Rate Shipping: Shipping Flat Rate for Ecommerce

 Flat rate shipping means the price of shipping is not connected to the weight, shape, or size of the shipped item, hence the term “flat rate.”
 It’s based on how much you can stuff into the USPS-issued box.
 Ecommerce businesses ship products at a flat rate by following these steps.

-Instead of packing items in your own box, choose from a variety of flat rate boxes at your local USPS office.
+There are a variety of flat rate boxes at your local USPS office.
 There are small, medium, and large flat rate boxes; And the bigger the box, the higher the shipping prices.
-The maximum allowed weight is 31kg.
+As previously mentioned, the weight limit for a flat rate package is 70 lbs.

 How much is USPS flat rate shipping?

 The cost of flat rate shipping in the United States depends on the size of the box.
-See the following chart for detailed pricing and box sizes.
+See the following chart for detailed pricing and box sizes for the various package types.

 Flat rate options & Flat rate pricing: